rsc-pl/Xenoblade-2-BDAT-Translation-Tool/README.md

 - 🖥️ Quick access to file directories
 - 💡 Smart unsaved changes detection
 - 🔍 Enhanced search capabilities
+- ⚡ Character counter for each new line separated by \n
+- 💡 Lines exceeding the allowed character limit are colored in red

 ## 📋 Requirements